By Zoe Ferguson, Carnegie UK Trust

 Kindness is an important, often underestimated, virtue to hold and something we are perhaps all guilty of taking for granted, ignoring even, in a fast moving society.
 Yet kindness has the potential to impact and individual, and in turn, society.

-** Join a free webinar on The Place of Kindness with The Carnegie Trust: Details here.**
+**To learn more about kindness you can also watch a video of our free webinar on The Place of Kindness with Carnegie UK Trust.**

 Loneliness and isolation is a growing epidemic and continues to be one of the biggest challenges to the health of our communities.
 Age Scotland found that at least 100,000 older people feel lonely most or all of the time, and twice as many go half a week or more with no visitors or phone conversations.
 A report from the Scottish Government suggested that some older people visit their doctor every week or ride the bus all day for company.
 Loneliness is as damaging to health as poverty and poor housing.
 However, it is no longer an issue exclusive to the elderly population, but a concern for all with significant consequences for both individuals’ mental and physical wellbeing, and social cohesion.